SnazzyS1026/Metis_Classification/README.md

 ## Feature Engineering
 Through EDA, many of the features were found to be left skewed.
 For us not to violate any of the normality assumptions of Gaussian NB, log transformation was performed on the top 5 features.
 Scores for the Gaussian NB did indeed rise nicely after the transformation.
 However, Gaussian NB was ultimately not the final model chosen, and log transformation was then unnecessarily making our model more complex.
 Consequently, no log transformation was done on the features in the final model.
 ## Tuning Hyperparameters
-RandomizedSearchCV was first to narrow down ranges of values for optimizing hyperparameters.
+RandomizedSearchCV was used first to narrow down ranges of values for optimizing hyperparameters.
 GridSearchCV was then used to pinpoint the set of the most optimal hyperparameters to maximize scores, model efficiency, and minimize overfitting.
 ## Feature selection
 With over 20+ features, feature selection was used to reduce the complexity of our model, and likely some overfitting as well.
 After feature selection, 11 were deemed important for prediction.
 # Final model